The scene:

 - It’s much easier to speak ‘about’ another person than it is to speak ‘to’ them when there’s a problem

-- By speaking about instead of to, we can avoid potentially hostile confrontation and conflict – and possibly gain sympathy from those we speak to (at least in the short term)
+- We may gain a sympathetic hearing from those we speak to (at least in the short term)

 - As a result serious problems like this one are allowed to go unsolved, becoming an accepted feature of life in a poisoned environment